Debunking the Anti-CRT Furor!

 LocationTo listen to the show: https://wpfwfm.org/radio/programming/archived-shows access the archives and select "#UMustLearn" on the dropdown menu!

 Thank you to the sponsors of the 8/19 #UMustLearn #LiberatoryRadioShow show: International Montessori Council (IMC), Mountain Montessori, Montessori Educational Programs International (MEPI), and Virginia Montessori Association (VMA) for joining us for the special #CriticalRaceTheory #CRT two-hour radio programming.

-Scroll down to the bottom of the page to register for this and other events in our Justice, Equity, Diversity, and Inclusion (JEDI) webinar series!
+Register for this and other events in our Justice, Equity, Diversity, and Inclusion (JEDI) webinar series!

 Why: There’s been an anti-CRT furor that has swept the nation, so much so that Texas has passed a bill removing the requirement to teach that the Ku Klux Klan is ‘morally wrong’!
 So join us as we speak with experts and educators about this critically important topic, including:

 - Irene Calis, AU professor speaks as a CRT expert;

 - Jalaya Dunn, Director of Learning for Justice speaks as an educational organizer;

 - Delegate Dr. Pam Queen, MD state Del speaks as an elected official and educator;

 - Dr. Akil Houston – associate professor of Cultural and Media Studies in the Department of